Álvaro Leyva: Presidential candidacies

-Presidential candidatury (1990)
+Presidential candidature (1990)

 In 1989 he presented his presidential candidacy, endorsed by the controversial book War sells more, but his party turned its efforts to support the candidacy of businessman Rodrigo Lloreda, before the departure of Álvaro Gómez due to a difference with former president Pastrana.
 César Gaviria, close to the assassinated candidate Luis Carlos Galán (the favorite in the polls) ended up defeating Gómez in the elections, and Lloreda only came in fourth place.

-Presidential candidatury (2006)
+Presidential candidature (2006)

 In 2006, Leyva was a candidate for the presidency for the National Reconciliation Movement, the result of his dissidence from the Conservative Party, as a result of the conservatism decided to support the re-election of President Álvaro Uribe During his presidential candidacy he said that he would be able to stop the war in six months and allocate the resources of the conflict to social programs, with a government program known as "Noah's Ark".
 However, in the absence of guarantees to continue with the campaign, Leyva withdrew his candidacy 20 days before the elections.
 Ultimately, Uribe was re-elected president.

+Minister of Foreign Affairs (2022-2024)

+On 25 June 2022, after Gustavo Petro's victory in the elections, this last announcement to Leyva as his new Minister of Foreign Affairs, Leyva had served as a negotiator in numerous agreements with insurgent groups, including the M-19.
+A group to which Gustavo Petro belonged, within the total peace policy.
+As foreign affairs minister, he has played an important role in protecting and embassying the so-called total peace policy of the Presidency of Gustavo Petro.
+As a promoter of total peace, he has represented the country in different areas of the world, he has been one of the fundamental supports of the president in the expansion of foreign affairs, migration policy, as well as the implementation of new bilateral agreements.

+In late January, 2024, Leyva was suspended from his duties as Minister for three months.
+The suspension was for potential violations of procurement laws related to the company awarded the contract to make Colombian passports.